Starting a New Exercise Regimen: Considerations

 Take it one step, at a time.

 Finally, take the new routine step by step.
 Begin with little targets by setting the bar low, then gradually build up from there.
 The magic will only happen after some concerted efforts.
-Remember, in the game of exercise, consistency is key!
+Remember, in the game of staring a new exercise regimen, consistency is key!

 Medical Disclaimer:KompleteCare aims to improve the quality of life for everyone with fact-based content about the nature of diseases, preventive care, behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.